berenslab/uneye/README.md

 An example jupyter notebook is provided in this repository (**UnEye.ipynb**).

-Depending whether you use U'n'Eye with the docker container or locally, do the following to use the jupyter notebook:
+Depending on whether you use U'n'Eye with the docker container or locally, do the following to use the jupyter notebook:

 ### Docker